polyformproject/commercial.polyformproject.org/terms.md

 {{#term=renewing}}{{/term=renewing}}
 ## Term and Renewal

 This agreement will continue for one year, then renew automatically for an additional year at a time.
-Either side can stop this agreement from renewing by giving notice at least ninety calendar days before it renews again.
+Either side can stop this agreement from renewing by giving notice at least ninety days before it renews again.

 {{#term=month}}
 ## Month-to-Month